hoangphuocbk/tacker-specs/specs/queen/containerized-VNF-with-Kubernetes-as-VIM.rst

 Currently, Tacker use  OASIS Tosca VNF standards to define VNF.
 Kubernetes environment use their template to define objects like pod, deployment, service, etc. Translating from Tosca template to Kubernetes template is needed when Kubernetes is choosed as VIM.
-In OPNFV, there are project Parser[2], they intend to provide tosca2kube, but it is not completed for now.
+In OPNFV, there are project Parser [#fourth]_, they intend to provide tosca2kube, but it is not completed for now.

 Alternatives